 Now that you’ve imagined every dream scenario, reality unfortunately sets in.
 At this point you and your partner need to have an honest conversation about how much you want to spend on your wedding, including any possible contributions from family members, as noted above.

 The average cost of a wedding guest when you factor in food, drinks, rentals, wedding invitations, etc. can range from $200-$500+, and averages $300 in the U.S. according to our recent survey of over 700 couples.
 While the number of guests you invite will directly impact your budget, you don’t have to max out your guest list just because you can.
 A $30,000 wedding budget with 80 guests will look a lot different than one with 160, and will allow you more flexibility in terms of your venue, catering, and even the vendors you are able to hire.

-WGM Says: Our wedding planning toolkit will walk you through every step of coming up with a wedding budget, plus you’ll get access to our super helpful wedding budget spreadsheets!
+WGM Says: Our wedding planning e-book will walk you through every step of coming up with a wedding budget.

 Step 4: Start Making Those Tough Decisions